hpcugent/vsc_user_docs/mkdocs/docs/HPC/teaching_training.md

 ### Course data policy

-The data policy for the dedicated course storage is the following: on the indicated end date of your course, the course directory will be made read-only to the moderators (possibly on the form of an archive zipfile).
+The data policy for the dedicated course storage is the following: on the indicated end date of your course, the course directory will be permanently removed.
-One year after the end date it will be permanently removed.
 We assume that teachers/trainers always have an own copy of the course data as a starting point for a next course.